notlad-p/awesome/README.md

 ### Configure

 - Rename `configuration/sample-config.lua` to `configuration/config.lua` and fill out fields like API keys
+- The default apps like terminal and browser are located in the `configuration/apps.lua` file.
+  - Startup apps / commands are also in this file.
+  - _Make sure to change or remove the `xrandr` command to fit your screens_

+### Customize

 - Customize profile picture by replacing `/theme/images/pfp.jpeg` and changing `theme.pfp` in `/theme/theme.lua`
   - Make sure the image is 70px by 70px for it to fit right
-- The default apps like terminal and browser are located in the `configuration/apps.lua` file.
-Startup apps / commands are also in this file.
 - You can change the color scheme using the `colorscheme` variable in `theme/theme.lua`

 ### Usage